Countly/countly-server/README.md

 [API documentation can be found here](http://resources.count.ly).

-Other important files are `frontend/express/app.js` (Countly dashboard that runs on Express server), `frontend/express/public/javascripts/countly` (Contains seperate helper js files for each data visualization),  `countly.session.js` (responsible for calculating session related metrics) and `api/api.js`, which is Countly write and read API.
-Waits for write requests from the mobile SDKs and read requests from the
+Countly has a well defined API, that reads from or writes to Node.js.
+Dashboard is built using this API, so it's possible to fetch any kind of information from Node process directly using Countly API.
+For those who are interested with building their own dashboard; important files are `frontend/express/app.js` (Countly dashboard that runs on Express server), `frontend/express/public/javascripts/countly` (Contains seperate helper js files for each data visualization),  `countly.session.js` (responsible for calculating session related metrics) and `api/api.js`, which is Countly write and read API.
-Countly js helpers.

 ##How can I help you with your efforts?
 See our section on [how to contribute to Countly](https://github.com/Countly/countly-server/blob/master/CONTRIBUTING.md)